 “Simplified Payment Verification Node”, does not verify everything.
 Instead SPV Nodes rely on either connecting to a trusted node, or puts its faith in high difficulty as a proxy for proof of validity.
-The SPV node only downloads block headers.
+The SPV only downloads block headers.

 Here’s an example site where you can see the global number of reachable nodes and their distribution by country to get a feel of the size of Bitcoin network.

 Lack of Incentive and Varying Quantity of Available Nodes

 Nodes are essential to the infrastructure of Bitcoin.
 However, unlike mining where miners are rewarded for participation in verifying transactions, participants are provided with no direct incentives.
-This has led to wild variation day to day on the nodes available in the bitcoin network.
-Although, nodes do the underlying benefit of running nodes is the security it provides to the entire network.
+This has led to wild variation day to day for the nodes available in the bitcoin network.
+Although, the underlying benefit of running nodes is the security it provides to the entire network.
 So despite having no monetary value, it helps to have as many active nodes as possible to protect the network.